-- PhD committees require at least three members of the primary or joint faculty of Psychology and Neuroscience (not secondary Word did not find any entries for your table of contents. faculty unless approved). - The Chair of the committee must be a primary or joint member of the Psychology and Neuroscience program. - The committee must include a "minor" member from a related but different field.
-A 2 sentence description of the minor member's expertise and contribution to the committee is required. - The committee must include an "Administrative Member" who will reside over the committee meetings.
+- PhD committees require at least three members of the primary or joint faculty of Psychology and Neuroscience (not secondary faculty unless approved). - The Chair of the committee must be a primary or joint member of the Psychology and Neuroscience program. - \The committee must include a "minor" member from a related but different field.
+A 2sentence description of the minor member's expertise and contribution to the committee is required. - The committee must include an "Administrative Member" who will preside over the committee meetings.
 This member must be a primary or joint faculty member of Psychology and Neuroscience, and cannot be the Chair, minor or a secondary member of the faculty.
-This person is usually appointed by the Chair and his/her role is defined further in the MAP and Dissertation guidelines. - The committee must include members who provide both depth and breadth of expertise. - An additional member of the committee from another institution can be added at the discretion of the Chair.
+This person is usually appointed by the Chair and his/her administrative role is defined below in the MAP and Dissertation guidelines. - The committee must include members who provide both depth and breadth of expertise. - An additional member of the committee from another institution can be added at the discretion of the Chair.
 In this case, a "term appointment" with the Graduate Faculty will need to be requested.
-To initiate this process, provide a current CV and the DOB of the member to the DGSA. - Once the committee members have been determined, submit the names and a rationale for including each member of the committee to the DGS who will determine if the composition meets department approval.
+To initiate this process, provide a current CV to the Director of Graduate Studies. - Once the committee members have been determined, submit the names and a rationale for including each member of the committee to the DGS who will determine if the composition meets department approval.
 If so, it will be forwarded to the Graduate School for approval.
-If not, the DGS will work with the student to suggest alternative members. - Prior to the MAP exam, the committee must be approved at least 30 days ahead. - If a change needs to be made to the committee at any time, the student is to notify the DGS in writing.
+If not, the DGS will work with the student and advisor to suggest alternative members. - If a change needs to be made to the committee at any time, the student is to notify the DGS in writing.
 A change in members requires discussion and written consent of the initial and new member.
-Otherwise, this committee will remain intact until the student graduates. - All approved committee members must be present at the meeting/defense.
-When necessary, one member (excluding the Chair and Administrative member) may participate via Skype.
+Otherwise, this committee will remain intact until the student graduates. - The standing Graduate School policy is that all approved committee members must be present at the meeting/defense.
+When necessary, one member (excluding the Chair and Administrative member) may participate remotely (e.g., via Zoom) rather than in person.
 If this is necessary, the student must request this in writing.
 If approved by the DGS and the Dean of the Graduate School, instructions will be sent to that committee member for remote participation.
+Note that this policy is waived through Fall 2022 in response to the COVID-19 pandemic, and that defense meetings may be held virtually.
+After Fall 2022, consult with updated Graduate School policies for the permissibility of virtual meetings.

-The Preliminary Examination (ALL students)
+The Preliminary Examination

 The Preliminary Examination is the most important step in qualifying for the Ph.D.
 The Graduate School requires the preliminary exam to include either a thesis or non-thesis project/paper.
-Currently, the centerpiece of this department's examination is the Major Area Paper (MAP).
-However, the examination is much more than the MAP.
+Our department's examination can take the form of a Major Area Paper (MAP), which can take the form of a research integration paper or a grant proposal.
+See details below.